Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: Abstract

 \section{Abstract}

-We discuss the applicability of the $k_T$ factorization theorem to low-$p_T$ hadron production in hadron-hadron collision.
+We discuss the applicability of the $k_T$ factorization theorem to low-$p_T$ hadron production in hadron-hadron collision in a simple toy model, which involves only scalar particles and gluons.
 It has been shown that the $k_T$ factorization for high-$p_T$ hadron hadroproduction is broken by soft gluons in the Glauber region, which are exchanged among a transverse-momentum-dependent (TMD) parton density and other subprocesses of the collision.
-We explain that the contour of a soft loop momentum can be deformed away from the Glauber region at low $p_T$, so the above soft gluons are factorized by means of the standard eikonal approximation.
+We explain that the contour of a loop momentum can be deformed away from the Glauber region at low $p_T$, so the above residual infrared divergence is factorized by means of the standard eikonal approximation.
 The $k_T$ factorization is then restored in the sense that a TMD parton density maintains its universality.
-Because the resultant soft factor is independent of hadron flavors, experimental constraints on its behavior are possible.
-The $k_T$ factorization can not be restored for the transverse single-spin asymmetry in hadron-hadron collision at low $p_T$, since the leading-order soft divergence is not factorizable.
+Because the resultant Glauber factor is independent of hadron flavors, experimental constraints on its behavior are possible.
+The $k_T$ factorization can also be restored for the transverse single-spin asymmetry in hadron-hadron collision at low $p_T$ in a similar way, with the residual infrared divergence being factorized into the same Glauber factor.